 - The purchase date and time

-Many Colorado bills of sale from various counties carry a penalty of perjury.
-For example, Broomfield County’s bill of sale states, “…under the penalty of perjury in the second degree, we swear and affirm that the above information is true and correct to the best of our knowledge.”
-Perjury in the second degree in Colorado is defined, in accordance with Colorado Revised Statutes, Section 18-8-503, as “[making] a materially false statement with an intent to mislead a public servant in the performance of his duty, which [is not believed] to be true, under oath required or authorized by law,” and is punishable by 6 to 18 months in county jail, or a fine ranging from $500 to $5,000.
+Perjury in the second degree is defined by Colorado Revised Statutes, Section 18-8-503, as “[making] a materially false statement with an intent to mislead a public servant in the performance of his duty, which [is not believed] to be true, under oath required or authorized by law,” and is punishable by 6 to 18 months in county jail, or a fine ranging from $500 to $5,000.
 It is considered a Class 1 misdemeanor.

 After Purchasing a Vessel